Fintech trends

 Tornado Cash:

-2. How It Works: Users deposit Ethereum or ERC-20 tokens into Tornado Cash, which mixes the funds to obscure their origin.
-Withdrawal is possible to a different address, making it difficult to trace the funds back to their original source.
+1. What It Is: Tornado Cash is a decentralized privacy solution for Ethereum transactions, using zk-SNARKs to break the on-chain link between sender and recipient, so transactions are private.2.
+How It Works: Users deposit Ethereum or ERC-20 tokens into Tornado Cash, which mixes the funds to hide their origin.
+Withdrawal is possible to a different address, so it’s hard to trace the funds back to their source.

-4. Token Cost: The current price of Aztec’s native token, AZT, is around $2.50.
+4. Token Cost: AZT current price is around $2.50.

 zkSync:

-2. How It Works: zkSync uses zk-rollups to significantly increase transaction throughput and reduce fees by rolling up many transactions into one proof, which is verified on Ethereum.
-This method preserves the security of Ethereum while improving scalability.
+2. How It Works: zkSync uses zk-rollups to increase transaction throughput and reduce fees by rolling up many transactions into one proof, which is verified on Ethereum.
+This preserves the security of Ethereum while improving scalability.

 And guess what?
 ZKPs aren’t just crashing the blockchain party — they’re branching out into other fields too.
 We could soon see them in secure voting systems, super-secret medical records, and hush-hush business deals.
-It’s all about proving something without revealing the nitty-gritty details.
+It’s all about proving something without revealing the details.
 Talk about a game-changer!

-As ZKPs get more sophisticated, we’re heading towards a world where everything is standardized and plays nice with others.
+As ZKPs get more advanced, we’re heading towards a world where everything is standardized and plays nice with others.
 Think of it as making sure all the tech toys in the sandbox get along, so ZKPs can be used everywhere without a hitch.

 Conclusion